inmanta/inmanta-core/docs/developers/auth.rst

           https://localhost:8888/
           This value is used to match auth_jwt_* sections configuration with JWT tokens.
 Make sure this is unique.
 - audience: The audience for tokens, as per RFC this should match or the token is rejected.
+- jwks_uri: The uri to the public key information.
+This is required for algorithm RS256.
+The keys are loaded the first time a token needs to be verified after a server restart.
+There is not key refresh mechanism.

 An example configuration is: